 Since the widely preferred mode of organisation (partial or encompassing) for our “globalised political economy” in both public and private spheres is corruption, how are useful and successful anti-corruption programs going to produce “better governance” or “cleaner governance” or “good government” or “good corporations”?
 Who will implement and sustain these anti-corruption programs?

-“Financial asphyxiation” is going to be a buzz word that will be popular with politicians (silently) and activists (openly) in future… I guess.
+Wikileaks: The Hard Lesson So Far “Financial asphyxiation” or some synonym is going to be a buzz word that will be popular with politicians (silently) and activists (openly) in future… I guess.
 Why?
-I will briefly and emphatically state that the core message and implication of the Wikileaks saga so far is: if you act against the interests of the owners of global and national political economies, legally or otherwise, your efforts will be annihilated through the mechanical ostracism of financial institutions.
-This is the story and anything else is neither secondary nor tertiary but at best quaternary.
-Continue reading
+I will briefly and emphatically state that the core message and implication of the Wikileaks saga so far is.
+If you act…